~Fifteen Years Ago~

 Due to this layer of darkness that seemed to surround any questions about their mutual origins, it understandably drew them to all things dark as they grew into their teens.
 Now, as they were nearing their last two months of eighth grade, having just celebrated the fourteenth birthday that had been designated as theirs, that darkness had already begun manifesting in the way they interacted with the world around them.

 The most obvious way they embraced this darkness was in their appearance of course.
-They both began dressing in no color than black as early as eleven or twelve.
-Then, by the time they were now hitting fourteen, there was enough thick dark makeup, jewelry, fishnet, and PVC between the two of them to stock a Gothic emporium with just one of their closet’s contents.
+They both began dressing in no color other than black as early as eleven or twelve.
+And now that they were both fourteen, there was enough thick dark makeup, jewelry, fishnet, and PVC between the two of them to stock a Gothic emporium with just one of their closet’s contents.

 That afternoon as they arrived home from school, it was obvious that it had been yet another day of cruelty that only teens could inflict on one another.
 Sky immediately rushed through the door and up the stairs to his room.
 He made no move to even acknowledge his parents as they looked up at the sound of him slamming the front door shut behind him and stomping up the stairs in the heavy black platform boots he had worn that day.

 “Sky!”
-Star called after him as she pushed the front door open moments later, hurrying to catch up to him in her own stiletto heeled, knee high boots and follow him up the stairs.
+Star called after him as she pushed the front door open moments later.
+She hurried to catch up to him in her own stiletto heeled, knee high boots, and follow him up the stairs.
 As she rushed after him, she also barely cast a glance at the adults scowling their way at the sudden disruption of their quiet afternoon.

 “What happened this time?”
 Star asked a little breathlessly when she finally reached his room, shutting the door tightly behind her as she entered.